Pink Sauce: Response from Chef Pii

 Chef Pii claimed that she had never weighed the product, so the discrepancy between the amount of sauce indicated on the label and the amount actually in the bottle was due to guesswork.
 When asked whether her product was approved by the Food and Drug Administration, she stated that her product is not a "medical product", causing further backlash from commenters who noted that the Food and Drug Administration is responsible for regulating food alongside drugs.
+She also defended herself from the backlash, stating: "My apologies, I’m only human, I’m not perfect” and "this is a small business that is just moving really, really fast."

 In October 2022, Chef Pii appeared on Karamo Brown's talk show, Karamo, to address the controversies surrounding her sauce.
 She appeared alongside fellow TikTok user Alle Brean, a critic of the sauce who had sent a sample to a lab for testing.
 While the mistake in labeling was acknowledged, Chef Pii did not address concerns over the shipment of perishable ingredients.
 Chef Pii criticized Brean for her commentary on the sauce, and accused Brean of "fabricating" claims about her product to "tear down [Chef Pii's] business and livelihood".
 The results of Brean's commissioned lab test were never presented during the segment.
 Chef Pii's response on the show was met with backlash and the episode was deleted.
 Chef Pii later apologized to Brean through a private message on TikTok.